On fixed gain recursive estimators with discontinuity in the parameters: -mixing and conditional -mixing

-We now present the class of L-mixing processes which were introduced in \cite{laci1}.
+We now present the class of $L$-mixing processes which were introduced in \cite{laci1}.
 This concept proved to be extremely useful in solving certain hard problems of system identification, see e.g. \cite{laci4,laci5,laci6,laci7,q}.

 Fix an integer $N\geq 1$ and let $D\subset \mathbb{R}^N$ be a set of parameters.
 A measurable function $X:\mathbb{N}\times D\times\Omega\to\mathbb{R}^m$ is called a random field.
 We will drop dependence on $\omega\in\Omega$ and use the notation $X_t(\theta)$, $t\in\mathbb{N}$, $\theta\in D$.